inventree/inventree-docs/docs/start/migrate.md

 In the case that data needs to be migrated from one database installation to another, the following procedure can be used to export data, initialize the new database, and re-import the data.

-For example, if you wish to migrate from an SQLite database backend to a MySQL database backend, you will need to export the data into a standardized format, and then read it back in to the new database.

 !!! warning "Backup Database"
 	Ensure that the original database is securely backed up first!